 9. Buy a cooling mat for your dog

-One of the easiest hacks to keep your dog cool during the summer or heat waves is to buy a cooling mat.
+One of the easiest hacks to keep your dog cool during the summer or heat waves is to buy a cooling bed or cooling mat.
 However, you should use it in addition to our other tips for cooling down your home, because it is an additional measure rather than a total solution.

 Cooling mats are ideal solutions for sudden spikes of heat during the summer.
 These days when the news channels let us know how we’re reaching new record levels of heat.
 Get the cooling mat out and let your dog cool off while lounging over it.